The Scary Tale of the Exploding K-Cup…

 Defective Pods, Maybe?

-Sometimes this can and does happen – I’ve heard people say one brand does fine but another one just, well, is a constant source of frustration.
+Sometimes this can and does happen – I’ve heard people say one brand does fine but another one, well, is a constant source of frustration.
 It may be wise to discontinue that brand for now – but do make sure to check the rim and be sure the foil is sealed to the cup, as it should be.

-Case in point – in 2012, a few particular Tassimo t-discs were recalled for exploding (and cases of injury were reported as a result; not just a mess) As far as more recent examples go, it appears to be that something is amiss with the milk discs redesign (If you will recall from my review, one of its specialties is the two-step process that uses 2 pods-one for coffee, one for milk.
+Case in point – in 2012, a few particular Tassimo t-discs were recalled for exploding (and cases of injury were reported as a result; not just a mess) As far as more recent examples go, it appears to be that something is amiss with the milk discs redesign (If you will recall from my Tassimo t20 review, one of its specialties is the two-step process that uses 2 pods-one for coffee, one for milk.
 This model has been discontinued anyway.)

 Softened Water

 I have advised people against using softened water in an earlier post – it’s because soft water can cause the grounds to swell – and the combination of grounds swelling and the action of hot water and pressure hitting it, not good.
-You don’t have to ditch your water softener but always make it a habit to only use bottled water in your machine.
+You don’t have to ditch your water softener but always make it a habit only to use bottled water in your machine.

-Give Your K-Cup a Little “Push”
+what causes kcups to explodeGive Your K-Cup a Little “Push”

 Next time you grab a pod, before you load it, check the outside for bulges – even slight ones.
-I make it a practice to do this every time I get one out of their holding place, it only takes a few seconds.
+I make it a practice to do this every time I get one out of its holding place, it only takes a few seconds.
 Push down gently on the foil lid, then take a pushpin and prick a tiny hole in the center.

 I did this with a unique recyclable brand with a plastic lid that the needle didn’t punch easily.
 They never blew out, thankfully; just a preventative measure.
 This action will release the pressure built up inside.
 A lot of people have reported that this works like a charm!